AdaCore/training_material/courses/comprehensive_rust_training/110_std_types/02_docs.rst

    or
    :url:`BinaryHeap <https://doc.rust-lang.org/stable/std/collections/struct.BinaryHeap.html>`.

-Use :rust:`rustup doc --std` or https://std.rs to view the documentation.
+Use :filename:`rustup doc --std` or https://std.rs to view the documentation.

 In fact, you can document your own code: